JuansonGrajales/serverless-notes-app/README.md

 # Serverless Notes App

 ## Description
 The Serverless Notes App is an app developed using React and AWS serverless technologies.
 It allows users to create, read, update, and delete notes.
-The application leverages AWS Lambda, API Gateway, and DynamoDB for serverless backend logic and data storage.
+The application leverages AWS Lambda, API Gateway, and DynamoDB for serverless backend logic and AWS S3 and CloudFront to host and deliver content.

 ## Features